twpride/music-player/README.md

 A mobile friendly music streaming web app hosted on S3.
 For a demo, please check out the [live site](https://music-player-1.herokuapp.com/).

-## Features
+## Core features
 + Full playlist functionality
-+ Uploading songs locally or from YouTube
++ Adding songs
+  + User can also search for songs using search bar
-  + A playlist is dynamically created from the search result allowing user to preview tracks before adding them
+  + For each search, a playlist of the search results is dynamically generated, allowing the user to preview tracks before adding them
+  + Upload local files, multi-file batch uploads are supported
-+ Edit song information (title, artist, album)
++ Editable song metadata
-+ Automated album art fetching
+  + Title, artist, album, and album art URL
-  + Once the song title and artist info are filled in, the app will attempt to fetch the album art
+  + Once the song title and artist fields are populated, the app will attempt to fetch the album art based on aforementioned info
 + Optimized UI for touch and mobile
   + Swipe touch gestures to reorder tracks and skip songs
   + Integrated media controls allows the user to controll playback from desktop keyboard or Bluetooth device